uikit/uikit-site/docs/pages/slideshow.md

 </div>
 ```

-Together with the [Overlay component](overlay.md), content transitions allow to build a classic caption for the slideshow.
+Together with the [Overlay component](overlay.md), content transitions are used to build a classic caption for the slideshow.

 ```example
 <div class="uk-position-relative uk-visible-toggle uk-light" uk-slideshow="animation: fade">